rcmdnk/homebrew-file/README.DETAILS.md

                             By drault, cleanup runs as dry-run.
                             If you want to enforce cleanup, use '-C' option. update              or -u/--update
-                            Do pull, install, brew update/upgrade, init,
+                            Do pull, install, clean, brew update/upgrade,
-                            push and clean -C.
+                            init and push.
-                            In addition, pull, push and clean
+                            In addition, pull and push
                             will be done if the repository is assigned. edit                or -e/--edit
-                            Edit input file.
+                            Edit input files.
+        cat                 or --cat
+                            Show contents of input files.
         casklist            Check applications for Cask.
         cask_upgrade        Upgrade cask applications.
                             With -C, old versions will be removed.